 In a related project, I am also part of the editorial team for a new comparative ancient history series with Cambridge University Press, Antiquity in Global Context.AGC will be oriented around the ancient Mediterranean world and will publish both comparative and connective studies.
 Comparative studies will investigate the states, societies, and cultures of the ancient world in an explicity comparative framework, drawing primarily on Mediterranean and Eurasian cases, but also turning, where appropriate, to case studies from Oceania and the Americas.
 Connective studies will situate the ancient Mediterranean in broader Eurasian and North African contexts, examining human and material connections with early China, the Indian Ocean world, and adjacent regions of West Asia, Egypt, and North Africa.

 I continue to be interested in Roman imperial ideology and representation.
 My first book, Imperial Ideals in the Roman West (Cambridge, 2011), examined the figure of the Roman emperor as a unifying symbol for the western empire, and argued that the widespread circulation and replication of a particular set of imperial ideals, and the particular form of ideological unification that this brought about, not only reinforced the power of the Roman imperial state, but also increased the authority of local aristocrats throughout the western provinces, thereby facilitating a general convergence of social power that defined the middle Roman empire.

-I have also written on and maintain interests in the material and visual cultures of the Roman empire; the topography and urban history of the city of Rome; textual production and aristocratic self-representation in the early empire; political thought in the Roman world; and comparative empires.
+I have also written on (and maintain interests in) the material and visual cultures of the Roman empire; the topography and urban history of the city of Rome; Roman numismatics; Latin epigraphy; textual production and aristocratic self-representation in the early empire; and political thought in the Roman world.